oracle-livelabs/adb/dedicated/adb-prov-vmc/adb-prov-vmc.md

     - Node Count: Displays the number of selected database servers that will participate in the Autonomous VM Cluster.

     - Maximum number of Autonomous Container Databases: Specifies the maximum number of   Autonomous Container Databases (ACDs) that can be created in this Autonomous VM Cluster.
 The specified value represents an upper limit only.
     - ECPU count per VM: Specify the number of ECPUs allocated to each VM.
-The minimum supported value is 5 OCPUs per VM.
+The minimum supported value is 5 ECPUs per VM.

     - Database memory per ECPU (GB): Specify the amount of memory allocated per ECPU for Autonomous Databases running in the Autonomous VM Cluster.